-In demo(nstration) and customer evaluation deployments, a single Avi Controller is adequate and is used for all control-plane activities and workflows, as well as analytics.
+In demonstration and deployments, a single Avi Controller is adequate and is used for all control-plane activities and workflows, as well as analytics.

 In a production deployment, a 3-node cluster is recommended.
-In a 3-node Avi Controller cluster, 1 Avi Controller is designed as the leader Avi Controller and is used for control-plane activities and workflows.
+In a 3-node Avi Controller cluster, 1 Avi Controller is the leader Avi and is used for control-plane activities and workflows.
 The other 2 Avi Controllers are followers.
-The follower Avi Controller nodes are used for analytics, and also provide backup in case the leader Avi Controller fails.
+The follower Avi Controller nodes are used for analytics.
+The follower Avi Controller nodes also provide backup in case the leader Avi Controller fails.

 The following sections provide specific allocation recommendations.
 The recommendations are designed to fit most use cases, but might not fit every conceivable deployment scenario.